iOS 13 Causing iPad Activation Problems: How to Reactivate Your device

 It is however important to note that in a very recent update of the iOS 13 version, Apple has released a build that can be used for older models including the iPad 2.
-In fact, as soon as they were aware of the problem, Apple pulled the iOS 13 update for older devices including the iPad 2 while they fixed the issue.
+As soon as they were aware of the problem, Apple pulled the iOS 13 update for older devices including the iPad 2 while they fixed the issue.

 This means that if you are yet to update your iPad 2, you should get an update that is glitch-free and you are in no danger of suffering this highly frustrating problem.
 If you did however update to iOS 13 before the new version was released, Apple does offer a solution to reactivate your iPad 2 as we shall see shortly.

 Step 3: iTunes will then give you the option to restore or update the connected iPad.
 Choose Update to continue.
-The problem is easily fixed by an update which will not affect your data.
-If however the update fails, you may have to choose restore which could result in data loss as a restore erases all content and settings.
+The problem is easily fixed by an update that will not affect your data.
+If however, the update fails, you may have to choose to restore which could result in data loss as a restore erases all content and settings.

 This is why it is a good idea to create a backup for your data before updating to the new iOS 13.
 That way when problems like these occur, you will have the added security of a backup.

 Step 4: Choosing Update means that iTunes will reinstall iOS 13 without erasing any of your data.
 The process may take a few minutes but if it takes more than 15 minutes, your iPad will exit recovery mode and you may need to repeat steps 2 and 3.

 Step 5: After the update, leave your iPad connected to the computer to complete the activation process using iTunes. iTunes should recognize your device after the update is complete.
 If it doesn’t, disconnect the iPad and then reconnect it to the computer.
 If it is still not recognized then try using a different computer to complete the process.

 This solution is provided by Apple customer support and people have reported successful reactivation of their devices using iTunes as described above.